This post may contain affiliate links. Read the full disclosure

 What To Wear To Disneyland: Month By Month Guide

-Every month of the year in Southern California is different, so you’ll want to pack items for all conditions.
+Every month of the year in Southern California is different, so you’ll want to pack items for all conditions so you’ve got a Disneyland outfit prepared no matter the weather.

-Anaheim rarely experiences cold weather, even during December and the winter months, when there’s only a handful of nights that get below 40 °F or less.
+Anaheim rarely experiences cold weather, even during December and the winter months, when there are only a handful of nights that get below 40 °F or less.
 This makes it fairly easy to know what to wear all year round!

 Below we have put together a list of what to wear to Disneyland each month of the year: